 Brittany "BrittanE" Edwards

-Born and raised in Chicago, Brittany (“BrittanE”) Edwards is an artist, producer, and songwriter.
-Growing up with many musical influences, she drew inspiration from her mother as well as other artists and songwriters.
+Born and raised in Chicago, Brittany ("BrittanE") Edwards is an artist, producer, and songwriter.
+Growing up as the daughter of a worship leader/musicians, she drew inspiration from her mother as well as other artists, producers, and songwriters such as Prince, Lauryn Hill, Sade, and Jimmy Jam & Terry Lewis.
 At the age of three, BrittanE began studying dance, modeling, and charm at FieldCrest School of the Performing Arts.
 Soon after, she began attending Sammy Dyer School of the Theatre where she honed her skills as a dancer and performer.
 Along the way she picked up a couple of instruments, beginning to play piano and drums at age seven.

-Writing raps—which she kept from most people until she was in high school—became a part of her life early on.
-In her second year of college she began to produce and write music with the intent to lay low and behind the scenes, avoiding the politics and woes of the music industry.
+Writing raps--which she kept from most people until she was in high school--became a part of her life early on.
+In her second year of college she began to produce and write music with the intent to lay low and behind the scenes, avoiding the politics and woes of being a performing artist in the music industry.
 However, everything changed when her music mentor heard a song she had written and challenged her to overcome her fear of being jaded by the industry.
-He encouraged her to continue to be who she was and reach the people who were waiting to hear what she had to say.
+He encouraged her to continue to be who she was and reach the peole who were waiting to hear what she had to say.
 This conversation marked the beginning of her career as a full-time musician.